sderosiaux/every-single-day-i-tldr/README.md

 # 19-01-2018

+- http://highscalability.com/blog/2018/1/16/monolith-or-microservices-which-should-you-start-with.html Monolith or Microservices: Which should you start with?
+Some very good advices.
+You know with it if you know them \o/
 - https://github.com/benjojo/dnsfs dnsfs: Store your data in others DNS revolvers cache
 - https://www.buzzfeed.com/tomphillips/twitterstorm-2018 This is a funny must-read.
 It traces how a twitterstorm appears from a tiny thing and gets totally out of control. (it's fake but so "plausible" ahah)